RBS Comments Support

 Annotations

-While RBS does not support the same modifiers than Sorbet, it is possible to
+While RBS does not support the same modifiers as Sorbet, it is possible to

 specify them using @